johnnyy5929/sep10-freedom-project/blog/entry03.md

 ## Engineering Design Process
 I am currently in the third to fourth stage of the engineering design process, where my goal is to brainstorm and plan a good website or hardware device to help with cooking.
 The problem that I hope to solve is that cooking is sometimes hard to follow and you might not know if everything is correct, so I want to make a website that tells you everything you need to know, like the temperature, ingredients, knowing recipes, how long to cook , how much calories it has and maybe the website can taste your cooking so you don't have to if it is bad or if it is your first time cooking.
-For hardware maybe a 3D printer or a machines that cooks for you when you are too lazy too.
-I know I have many ambition but I hope to solve a lot of problems.
+For hardware, maybe a 3D printer or a machine that cooks for you when you are too lazy too.
+I know I have many ambitions but I hope to solve a lot of problems.

 ## Skills
-How to google:
+How to google: I learned how to google, what I mean by googling is how to find something you are looking for faster.
+I am improving in this skill and it will help me later in life when I am looking for something I can find easier than before I started Sep.

-How to get ideas from other people help:
+How to get ideas from other people help: We posted our ideas on slack and had other people look at it, it is important to talk to other people so we get more ideas than before and so we can add more to our ideas and this can help later in life because I can ask others for new ideas and build off of those ideas.